-But therapy seems good for one thing (for those who yawn during Bette and Tina’s scenes together): Bette begins to wonder if she’s falling out of love.
+But therapy seems good for one thing (for those who, like me, yawn during Bette and Tina’s scenes together): Bette begins to wonder if she’s falling out of love.
 When they lose the baby, and Bette ends up at one of Kit’s shows solo while Tina grieves at home, the stage is set for infidelity.
 Bette runs into, of all people, Yolanda, whose ex-girlfriend, Candace Jewel (Ion Overman) catches her eye.
 Yet another stereotypical black character – the pimp/playa/entertainer Slim Daddy, played by Snoop Dogg – expresses to Bette how kind God would be to let him see her and Candace together, since they have that “basic instinct” together.
 Bette checks her out.
 She’s beautiful, and mysterious.
 Who is she?
 What does she do?
 Oh, we learn, she’s a carpenter…

 Bette invites Candace to bid on installing an art show, Provocations, which has been landing her in hot water, and despite Candace being the most expensive, she gets hired (surprise, surprise).
 But Candace is picking up on the vibes Bette has been sending out, and is not only surprised to find out she has a girlfriend, but also finds that she won’t be able to sleep if she doesn’t tell Bette, “all I’ve wanted to do all day long is kiss you…please tell me if you don’t want me to.”
 Bette doesn’t say a word.
 She is overwhelmed, and continues to be as the two complete the Provocations job together.
 But there’s a protest at the gallery, and when Candace and Bette land up in jail – in the same jail cell – for getting into a scuffle with protesters, the audience is treated to one of the quirkiest and steamiest scenes of the season.
 The two women virtually consummate their relationship without even touching each other.
 For Bette, a wall is enough.